-However, I have doubts concerning the overemphasis on low fat, as suggested by the guidelines.
+However, I have doubts about the overemphasis on low-fat, as suggested by the guidelines.
 “Low fat ” has almost become synonymous with “good health”.

 As a cardiologist, I see many patients who are overweight or obese.
 Many of these individuals suffer from the metabolic syndrome.
 It is estimated that nearly one of every four American adults suffer from this condition.
 These individuals have an increased risk of developing type -2 diabetes and heart disease.

 The metabolic syndrome is commonly associated with increased waist circumference, elevated blood pressure, elevated triglycerides, reduced levels of HDL – cholesterol (the good cholesterol), elevated blood sugar (glucose) and insulin levels.
 Treating and preventing this condition is of huge importance for the community and a great challenge for health professionals.

 For many years, I was hugely sceptical about recommending low carbohydrate, high fat diets (LCHF) to patients with overweight or obesity.
 Like so many of my colleagues, I was afraid such lifestyle might elevate blood cholesterol and increase the risk of coronary heart disease.

 However, during the last ten years or so, scientific studies have shown that LCHF diets may indeed be helpful if you suffer from overweight or obesity.
 They may not only help you lose weight, but they may also improve your general health in many ways.